praz99/ruby_tic_tac_toe/README.md

 <!-- ABOUT THE PROJECT -->
 ## Rules For Tic-Tac-Toe

-1. The game is played on agrid that is 3 by 3 squares.
+1. The game is played on a grid that is 3 by 3 squares.
 2. It is a game of two players that use X and O to mark moves in empty squares.
 3. The first player who succeeds in placing three of their marks in a horizontal, vertical, or diagonal row is the winner.
 4. The game is over when all 9 squares are full.
 If no player has 3 marks in a row, the game ends in a tie.